|

 My Favorite Places to Learn

-For learning these programs, I highly suggest YouTube and Skillshare.
+To learn about these programs, I highly recommend YouTube and Skillshare.

 Skillshare has classes on everything from web design to watercolor.
-They have a ton of classes about Photoshop, Illustrator, Procreate, and even a few about Affinity Designer, Inkscape, and Gimp.
+They have a ton of courses for Photoshop, Illustrator, Procreate, and even a few about Affinity Designer, Inkscape, and Gimp.

 File Types

-Before we get started talking about digital download types, it’s probably best to review file types.
-If you know this information already, feel free to skip this section.
+Before we discuss digital download types, it’s probably best to review file types.
+If you already know this information, feel free to skip this section.

 • PDF – A PDF is a document file.
 This file type is best for printables like ebooks, planners, and calendars.